 |Di-n-butyl phthalate (DBP) – CAS # 84-74-2||< 0.1% or 1000 ppm|

 |Di(2-ethylhexyl) phthalate (DEHP) – CAS # 117-81-7||< 0.1% or 1000 ppm|

 |Diisobutyl phthalate (DIBP) – CAS # 84-69-5||< 0.1% or 1000 ppm|

 *ppm: parts per million

-7 potential RoHS hazardous substances in use in electrical and electronic equipment are currently being assessed for possible inclusion in the Europe RoHS list:
+7 potential RoHS hazardous substances in use in electrical and electronic equipment are being assessed for possible inclusion in the Europe RoHS list:

 MCCPs and TBBP-A, which are used in plastics, are already recommended for approval.
 Such an amendment of the RoHS directive should not be implemented before 2023.

 The general concentration threshold is 0.1%, or 1 000 ppm, for all the above-mentioned restricted substances, except for cadmium and its compounds, ten times lower, i.e at 0.01%, or 100 ppm.

 Importantly, the concentrations of these restricted substances are not regulated at the component level, but at the level of the homogeneous materials, which constitute each component.